jethornton/flexgui/docs/source/hal.rst

 HAL Buttons
 ===========

-Any QPushButton, QCheckBox or QRadioButton can have a HAL pin by adding a string Dynamic Property called `function` with the value of `hal_pin` and a string Dynamic Property called `pin_n` where n is some non repeated number with a property of `pin_name, pin_type, pin_dir` seperated by comma's
+Any QPushButton, QCheckBox or QRadioButton can have a HAL BIT pin by adding a string Dynamic Property called `function` with the value of `hal_pin` and a string Dynamic Property called `pin_name` where n is some non repeated number with a property of `pin_name, pin_type, pin_dir` seperated by comma's

+.. csv-table:: HAL Push Button
+   :width: 80%
+   :align: center

+	Property Name, Pin Value
+	pin_name, any unique name
+	hal_type, HAL_BIT
+	hal_dir, HAL_OUT

+Any QSpinBox or QDoubleSpinBox can be a hal pin.

+.. csv-table:: HAL Spin Box
+   :width: 80%
+   :align: center

+	Property Name, Pin Value
+	pin_name, any unique name
+	hal_type, HAL_FLOAT or HAL_S32 or HAL_U32
+	hal_dir, HAL_OUT

 Pin Types::